Please read this manual carefully before attempting installation

 Faucet

-Faucet should be placed on, or near the sink where drinking/ cooking water is normally required.
-A 2” flat surface is required to mount faucet if an existing hole is not available.
-The thickness of the mounting surface should not exceed 1¼” or a faucet extension (not included) will be needed.
+The faucet should be installed on or near the sink where drinking or cooking water is normally required.
+A 2-inch flat surface is required if an existing hole is not available.
+The mounting surface thickness should not exceed 1¼ inches; otherwise, a faucet extension (not included) will be required.

 Storage Tank

-Bladder Tank maybe placed where it is convenient, within ten feet of the faucet.
-Under the sink or in a nearby cabinet or in basement rafters are excellent choices.
-Full tanks can weigh more than thirty pounds; so make sure any shelving used is secure.
-Bladder tank can be placed on its side or upright.
+The bladder tank may be placed in any convenient location within ten feet of the faucet.
+Common locations include under the sink, in a nearby cabinet, or in basement rafters.
+A full tank can weigh more than thirty pounds, so ensure any shelving used is secure.
+The bladder tank may be installed upright or on its side.

 RO Unit

-RO Unit may be mounted on either side of the sink, in the back of a cabinet, or in the basement.
-Mounting the unit on the left or the right side of the cabinet under the sink provides for easier access to the unit for future maintenance.
+The RO unit may be mounted on either side of the sink, at the back of a cabinet, or in a basement.
+Mounting the unit on the left or right side of the cabinet under the sink allows easier access for future maintenance.

 Drain Saddle

-A Drain Saddle is used to make a waste water connection with your drain under the sink.
-This is designed to fit around a standard 1-1/2” OD drainpipe.
-The drain saddle valve should always be installed before (above) the p-trap and on the vertical or horizontal tailpiece.
+The drain saddle is used to create a wastewater connection to the drain under the sink.
+It is designed to fit a standard 1-1/2-inch OD drainpipe.
+The drain saddle must always be installed before (above) the P-trap and on the vertical or horizontal tailpiece.

-Do not install the drain saddle near a garbage disposal to avoid clogging the drain line with debris.
+Do not install the drain saddle near a garbage disposal to prevent debris from clogging the drain line.

-A Faucet Adaptor and Ball Valve Shut-Off are used to supply feed water to the RO unit and provide an easy ability to shut off the water supply when servicing the unit.
-These are shown below
+The faucet adapter and ball valve shut-off are used to supply feed water to the RO unit and allow easy shutoff of the water supply when servicing the system.

 SYSTEM AND FAUCET DIAGRAM